-A molar pregnancy is a rare complication of pregnancy in which cells (trophoblasts) which feed the embryo and develop into placenta grow abnormally into a mass or tumor.
+Gestational trophoblastic disease is a rare complication of pregnancy in which cells (trophoblasts) which feed the embryo and develop into placenta grow abnormally into a mass or tumour.

 Molar pregnancy is of two types, Partial molar pregnancy and complete molar pregnancy.
 In a partial molar pregnancy, both placenta as well as the embryo are abnormal.
 In a complete molar pregnancy, the placenta is abnormal and there is no embryo.